 What these differences mean for you

 Alright, so those are the specs, but how does this information apply to you?
-I'll dive into what this means one aspect at a time.
+I'll dive into what this means, one aspect at a time.

 How you play: TV vs. handheld

 The PS5 is a traditional media center console.
 It displays its gorgeous, high-resolution visuals on your TV and can support up to 4K resolution for crisp imagery.
 This is the kind of console that invites you to put surround sound in your living room, along with other permanent accessories, to amplify your playing experience.
 As you can see from the dimensions, this is a chonky device that will take up a lot of room on your TV stand.
 In fact, many people have difficulty finding a good place for it.